-1. Non-cooperation with Child Support Enforcement
+1. Non-cooperation with Child Support Services.

-When a parent or other adult caretaker fails, without good cause, to cooperate with Child Support Enforcement, the entire family will be ineligible for a WFFA payment for one month or until compliance, whichever is later.
+When a parent or other adult caretaker fails, without good cause, to cooperate with Child Support Services, the entire family will be ineligible for a WFFA payment for one month or until compliance, whichever is later.
 The family remains eligible for Work First Services.
-The family may apply for Medicaid.